rabsss/Codeswave/README.md

 # Description
 Codeswave is the project which is made to make a digital mapping better.
 The hashed location address always help people to get the location easily securely.
 The hashed location contains many description about the address.

-Made by JODDS &copy;.
+Made by Jodds &copy;.
 All Rights Reserved.